 Projects are typically driven by the need to deliver the desired outcome, to the level of quality required, while meeting the limitations of cost, time and scope.
 Each of these factors is usually defined by the project stakeholders.
 The stakeholders are those with responsibility for delivering the wider programme of work within which a project sits or have a formal interest in the project being completed successfully.
-So the stakeholders for a project the fashion house, the retailers who sell the product, the representatives of the celebrity who is the face of the fashion house and the financial backers who have invested in the product.
+So the stakeholders for a project to launch a new fashion line might be the owners of the fashion house, the retailers who sell the product, the representatives of the celebrity who is the face of the fashion house and the financial backers who have invested in the product.